 I can see the spark in your eyes now, these healthy pear “donuts” recipe feel a bit like a tricky snack for kids right?
 Don’t get me wrong, donuts can be delicious all on their own, but sometimes helping your kid be excited can all be in the presentation.

 Pear Fruit Donuts- An Easy And Healthy Snack Recipe For Kids

 These pear donuts feel fun right?
 I’m not sure if it is the sprinkles or the yogurt “frosting” but once you start laying out the ingredient, you’re going to have trouble keeping your kid’s hands off of this easy healthy snack recipe.
 There are plenty of laughs to be had because this is one of those recipes that is also great to get kids in the kitchen helping too.

-Need more fun snacks ideas?
+Need more fun snacks ideas for kids?
 Try these No Bake Chocolate Chip Energy Bites

 How To Pick Pears In The Grocery Store